wahid-dev1/semina/README.md

-# Medical POS System Backend API
+# Medical POS System Backend

 A comprehensive backend API for a Medical POS System built with NestJS, MongoDB, and Redis.
-This system enables Software Providers to manage Franchise Companies with multiple Branches, each handling employees, customers, orders, and medical data.
+This system enables Software Providers to manage Franchise Companies, each containing multiple Branches that handle employees, customers, services, and orders.

-## 🏗️ System Architecture
+## 🏗️ Architecture

 ```
 Software Provider
- └── Franchise Company
+ └── Company (Franchise)
       ├── Branches
       │    ├── Employees
       │    ├── Customers